I made cold brew in just ten minutes with the Shine Rapid Cold Brew Coffee Maker – here's everything you need to know

 To start, I filled my water reservoir with five cups of cold, filtered water.
 There are useful markers on the side of the reservoir to help you pour per cup.
 I didn't think these would be very precise, so I measured the water myself.
 They are, in fact, spot on, but I want to protect against human error anyway.
 Depending on your angle, the water will look like it's up to a different level.
 You can also remove the reservoir to fill it, but make sure that you lock it back into place securely.

 Next, I filled my filter basket with coffee grounds.
-Shine recommends one scoop of grounds coffee per serving.
+Shine recommends one scoop of ground coffee per serving.
 The average scoop is about 10 grams and I wanted to make enough cold brew for the whole week, so I measured out 50 grams of ground coffee.
 Always make sure to use coarsely ground coffee for cold brew.
-This will brew better, because the coffee oils will be slower to extract, so you avoid a bitter, acidic brew.
+This will brew better because the coffee oils will be slower to extract, so you avoid a bitter, acidic brew.
 I ground my coffee freshly to make the best possible cup of joe.
 I'd recommend that you do too.
 I use the Fellow Ode grinder, which you can buy at Walmart, but you can use any.
 Just make sure it's good with coarse coffee grounds.

 Shine Rapid Cold Brew Coffee Maker making coffee in carafe